*Scroll to the bottom if you want travel tips for Tokyo!*

 For Mount Fuji, you really need luck.
 It’s best to go VERY early in the morning before the skies gets foggy.
 I went too late and the weather wasn’t ideal.
 Rain was upcoming so skies were gloomy and fog covered the mountain!
 I had to wait and wait for this picture, which at least showed the shape.
 It’s best to stay here overnight so you can catch the view near sunrise, where fog will be minimum.
 It’s not possible to come from Tokyo that early, so no choice.

-Next stop was Gotemba Premium Outlets for shopping and there’s a bus from Kawaguchiko station directly to the outlets.
+Next stop was Gotemba Premium Outlets in Shizuoka Prefecture for shopping and there’s a bus from Kawaguchiko station directly to the outlets.
 I’ll warn you first that the food at Gotemba Premium Outlets is not nice.
 Try to have a backup plan like bread in your bag or something.
 It may be hard to believe but there’s actually bad food in Japan.
 Here, at Gotemba Premium Outlets.
 It’s bad and expensive.
 They don’t even have fail proof choices like Freshness Burger which Shisui Premium Outlets has.

 The selection at Gotemba Premium Outlets however, is way bigger than the others.